out-post/sentinel/res/manpages/man.md

 ## SYNOPSIS

-`man --command command`
+`man --command=""`

 ## DESCRIPTION

 Views a manpage for a command.

 You might have noticed that this and the manpage system is an exact rendition of the UNIX `man` command and the manpage system.
-Well... you're _not wrong_...
+Well, you're _not wrong_...

 ## OPTIONS

-`--command command`: The command to view the manpage of.
+`--command=""`: The command to view the manpage of.

 ## EXAMPLES

-`/command command=purge`: Views the manpage for the `purge` command.
+`/command command=/purge`: Views the manpage for the `purge` command.

 ## HISTORY

-`man` was introduced in TSentinel 0.0.2.
+`man` was introduced in Sentinel 0.0.2.